python-poetry/poetry/docs/faq.md

 ### Why is Poetry telling me that the current project's Python requirement is not compatible with one or more packages' Python requirements?

 Unlike `pip`, Poetry doesn't resolve for just the Python in the current environment.
-Instead it makes sure that a dependency is resolvable within the given Python version range in the `pyproject.toml`.
+Instead it makes sure that a dependency is resolvable within the given Python version range in `pyproject.toml`.

 Assume you have the following `pyproject.toml`: